 If your kids like horses, then make sure to take them to the Spanish Riding School.
 Tickets to performances can be tough to come by, but you can watch the horses train most days fairly easily.

 (More info on the Spanish Riding School)

-The ferris wheel sits at the entrance to the Prater, a long expanse of fairground rides, arcades, rollercoasters, and restaurants, not to mention a huge park area (more on this in the forthcoming “summer” article).
+The Ferris wheel (Riesenrad) sits at the entrance to the Prater, a long expanse of fairground rides, arcades, roller coasters, and restaurants, not to mention a huge park area.
+Note that not all Prater attractions stay open in the colder months.

-The Ferris Wheel is an iconic Vienna experience, made famous through cameos in such films as The Third Man and Before Sunrise.
-Kids always enjoy the ride up top and the views over the city, especially if they come with the promise to explore more of the entertainment on offer at the Prater.
+The Riesenrad is an iconic Vienna experience, made famous through cameos in such films as The Third Man and Before Sunrise.
+Kids enjoy the ride up top and the views over the city, especially if they come with the promise to explore more of the entertainment on offer nearby.

 (More info on the Ferris Wheel)

 Opposite the Ferris Wheel is Madame Tussauds, which needs no introduction.
 Some of the waxworks are quite Austria-specific, but many are not.